Fulbright Program Overview

 Each year, the U.S. Congress appropriates funds to the U.S. Department of State to sponsor the Fulbright Program.
 Many foreign governments contribute substantially as well.
 Additional direct or in-kind funding is provided by U.S. and foreign institutions of higher education, non-governmental organizations, private organizations, corporate partnerships, and individual donors.

-The program provides awards to approximately 8,000 students, scholars, teachers, artists, and professionals each year from the United States and 160 countries.
-Fulbright is unique in its binationalism and noted for its merit-based selection process and academic prestige.
-Fulbrighters come from all backgrounds and are selected regardless of their race, color, national origin, sex, age, religion, geographic location, socio-economic status, disability, sexual orientation, or gender identity.
+The program provides awards to approximately 8,000 students, scholars, teachers, artists, and professionals each year from the United States and over 160 countries.
+Fulbright is unique in its binational structure and noted for its merit-based selection process.

 The U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) administers the Fulbright Program under policy guidelines established by the Fulbright Foreign Scholarship Board (FFSB).
 Binational Fulbright Commissions in 49 countries develop priorities for the program, including the number and categories of grants.
 Commissions are funded jointly by the United States and respective host governments and governed by boards composed of citizens of the United States and partner nations.
 In the approximately 100 countries without Fulbright Commissions, the U.S. Embassy's Public Affairs Section (PAS) supervises the Fulbright Program.
 Several U.S. non-profit organizations administer components of the program in the United States on behalf of the Department of State.

-Fulbright alumni from the United States and around the world have gone on to achieve distinction in government, science, the arts, business, philanthropy, and education.
-Among the ranks of Fulbright alumni are 62 Nobel Prize recipients, 78 MacArthur Foundation Fellows, 89 Pulitzer Prize winners, and 41 current or former heads of state or government.
+Fulbrighters from the United States and around the world have gone on to achieve distinction in government, science, the arts, business, philanthropy, and education.
+Among the ranks of Fulbright alums are 62 Nobel Prize recipients, 80 MacArthur Foundation Fellows, 89 Pulitzer Prize winners, and 42 current or former heads of state or government.